THE ARCHETYPICAL SOVIET HOLIDAY

 For the laziest: chill-out time with the locals (aka beer and shashliks on the lakeshore).

-Lunch, dinner and overnight with a Ritsa.
+Dinner and overnight with a Gagra.

 Dinner and overnight in Sukhumi.